-At itudes and Values. to examine own opinions and values, and those of others to promote a positive attitude to healthy lifestyles and keeping self safe to enhance self awareness and self esteem to value and respect self and others to value diversity and difference within society to promote a sense of responsibility towards the use of drugs Pe rsonal and Social Skills to identify risks to health to communicate with peers and adults, including parents/carers and professionals to learn how to give and secure help to develop decision-making, negotiation and assertiveness, particularly in situations related to drug use to develop an appreciation of the consequences of choices made to be able to cope with peer influences, and in resisting unhelpful pressures from adults and the media Ш to make choices based on an understanding of difference and with an absence of prejudice to be able to talk, listen and think about feelings and relationships Ш to develop critical thinking as part of decision-making Kr owledge and Understanding to gain an understanding of how the body functions to gain an understanding of what is safe and appropriate drug use to gain an understanding of the role of drugs in society and the laws and rules relating to their use understanding of confidentiality Г to gain an understanding of the changing nature of relationships, including families and friends, and ways of dealing positively with change.
+Att itudes and Values. to examine own opinions and values, and those of others to promote a positive attitude to healthy lifestyles and keeping self safe to enhance self-awareness and self esteem to value and respect self and others to value diversity and difference within society to promote a sense of responsibility towards the use of drugs Pe rsonal and Social Skills to identify risks to health to communicate with peers and adults, including parents/carers and professionals to learn how to give and secure help to develop decision-making, negotiation and assertiveness, particularly in situations related to drug use to develop an appreciation of the consequences of choices made to be able to cope with peer influences, and in resisting unhelpful pressures from adults and the media to make choices based on an understanding of difference and with an absence of prejudice to be able to talk, listen and think about feelings and relationships to develop critical thinking as part of decision-making to develop an understanding of drugs and of the effects and risks of using drugs to gain an understanding of how the body functions to gain an understanding of what is safe and appropriate drug use to gain an understanding of the role of drugs in society and the laws and rules relating to their use to gain knowledge of people who can help if pupils have worries and an understanding of confidentiality to gain an understanding of the changing nature of relationships, including families and friends, and ways of dealing positively with change.